Ariel Rechtshaid

 Rechtshaid was the lead singer and guitarist of the ska/pop-punk band The Hippos, and the bassist and producer of indie folk-rock group Foreign Born.
 In 2006, he produced the Billboard Hot 100 number one-charting single "Hey There Delilah" by the Plain White T's.
 He co-wrote and produced Usher's 2012 single "Climax", which won the 2013 Grammy award for Best R&B Performance.
 Rechtshaid was nominated for the 2014 Grammy award for Producer of the Year.
 He has won Grammys for production on Vampire Weekend album Modern Vampires of the City (2013, Best Alternative Music Album), Adele album 25 (2015, Album of the Year), and for another Vampire Weekend album Father of the Bride (2019, again Best Alternative Music Album).

-His production, songwriting, and mixing credits include Haim, Vampire Weekend, Madonna, Usher, Adele, Brandon Flowers, Charli XCX, Kelela, Cass McCombs, Solange Knowles, Tobias Jesso Jr., Murs, Sky Ferreira, We Are Scientists, Kylie Minogue, U2, Glasser, Alex Clare, and Major Lazer.
+His production, songwriting, and mixing credits include Haim, Vampire Weekend, Madonna, Usher, Adele, Brandon Flowers, Charli XCX, Kelela, Cass McCombs, Solange Knowles, Tobias Jesso Jr., Murs, Sky Ferreira, Grace Ives, We Are Scientists, Kylie Minogue, U2, Glasser, Alex Clare, and Major Lazer.

 Early life

-Ariel Rechtshaid was born and raised in Los Angeles, California, a first-generation American born to Israeli immigrants.
-He is of Jewish background.
+Rechtshaid was born and raised in Los Angeles, California, a first-generation American born to Israeli immigrants.
+He is Jewish.
 He attended Hamilton High School in the Los Angeles Unified School District, where he would form his first band, The Hippos.
-One of his high school classmates was rapper Murs with whom he would later record and produce.
+One of his high school classmates was rapper Murs, with whom he would later record and produce.

 Career

 The Hippos

-Rechtshaid would help form the band in 1995, while he and other members were still in high school.
+Rechtshaid would help form The Hippos in 1995, while he and other members were still in high school.
 He fronted the band as the singer and guitarist with friends James Bairian on bass, Louis Castle on trumpet, Brandon Bairian on percussion, Roman Fleysher on saxophone, Danny Rukasin on trombone, and Kyle Briggs on drums.
 They began to play shows around southern California, and recorded and self-released cassette demos titled Spreading the Cheese and Attack of the Killer Cheese.
 Shortly after this they were joined by Rich Zahniser on trombone.
 Despite their proximity to the Orange County ska scene, they found themselves shut out since they were from Los Angeles.
 Still, through perseverance and talent, they established themselves among a ska scene including bands such as Reel Big Fish, No Doubt, Dance Hall Crashers, and The Aquabats.
-The band would go on to release two full-length albums on Fueled By Ramen/Vagrant Records and Interscope, as well as a self-released third full length consisting of demos produced by Rechtshaid from their later years.
+The band would go on to release two full-length albums on Fueled By Ramen/Vagrant Records and Interscope, as well as a self-released third full-length consisting of demos produced by Rechtshaid from their later years.

 "By the time [Rechtshaid] was 18/19, [he] knew [he] wasn't happy – and [he] quit.
 Part of the problem was benchmarking his efforts against his heroes".
 He later wrote the music in different genres for commercials.